Sue Bird Re-Signs With Storm, Excited To Stay With 'Special Team'

 “Sue Bird has been synonymous with Storm basketball for two decades, leading this franchise to four WNBA championships,” Storm CEO and GM Alisha Valavanis said.
 “She is not only one of the best to ever play the game but one of the most important leaders in it.
 She has been integral in the growth of the league and its impact off the court.
 We are thrilled she’ll be back to lead the Storm this season.”

-Bird had the best shooting season of her WNBA career in 2020, per the team.
+Bird had the best shooting season of her WNBA career in 2020.
 She averaged 49.4% from the field and 46.9% from beyond the arc.